crankin/me2020/work/afs.md

 title: '02 AUSTIN FILM SOCIETY'
 types: 'BRANDING : SIGNAGE : PUBLICATION : EXHIBIT : WEB : APPAREL : POSTERS : EVENT MATERIALS'
 wnav: yes
+bqwork: '<p>&ldquo;Marc English Design succeeded in re-creating our corporate identity where others tried and failed for over a year.
+It’s tough coming up with an image that communicates “film” without the clichéd images of film strip, reel, projector; and one that communicates “Austin” without the clichéd river, bridge, hills; but Marc English Design never got bogged down by unoriginal thinking.
+Our new logo seemed to emerge naturally, after they listened carefully to our staff and board, and took time to experience our activities and understand us.
+The result was a logo that captured and reflected our essence — the beauty of light through celluloid — without constricting our business possibilities.
+Because of their talent, commitment and fearlessness, I firmly believe they can handle the needs of any enterprise, from the humblest to the grandest.&rdquo;</p><footer><p>Rebecca Campbell, Director : Austin Film Society</p></footer>'
 images:
  - img: afs/01-linklater-logo.jpg
    alt: AFS logo wall shot